soorajtom/Compilers/programming-in-ml/standalone-program/README.md

 executable is very performant.
 However, compilation takes a lot of time and space.
 Moreover, it does not have an interactive interpreter for quick development.

+## Standalone executable with SML/NJ

+You can create a heap image with ml-build and later on load it.
+However, this is still interpreted and beware of the change of command line arguments (the prgram name will be your smlnj iterpreter.
+See the companion build.sh script for how this is done.